ASR Africa Donates N250m Administrative Block to Al-Galam University in Katsina - THISDAYLIVE

 He praised the management of Al-Qalam University for their support during the construction of the project.

-In his remarks, the Katsina State Governor, Dikko Umaru Radda, appreciated the Chairman of ASR Africa, Alhaji Rabiu, for the investment in the state’s educational sector.
+In his remarks, the Katsina State Governor, Dikko Umaru Radda, appreciated the Chairman of ASR Africa, Alhaji Abdul Samad Rabiu for the investment in the state’s educational sector.

 He stressed that education is vital for the growth of any society, the reason he has prioritized education in his administration agenda.